baleada/docs/src/prose/meta.md

 ## Language
 :::

 All UI logic, composition functions, and configuration utilities in the Baleada toolkit are written in modern JavaScript.
+Typescript types are steadily being added via [JSDoc annotations](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html#typedef-callback-and-param).

 All components are written as Vue 3 Single File Components, with modern JavaScript in the components' [`setup` functions](https://v3.vuejs.org/guide/composition-api-setup.html#setup).